jbodah/spy_rb/README.md

 * Less intrusive than mocking
 * Allows you to test message passing without relying on stubbing
-* Great for testing recursive methods
+* Great for testing recursive methods or methods with side effects (e.g. caching)
 * Works for Ruby 2.x
 * Small and simple
 * Strong test coverage